codebyzeb/g2p-plus/README.md

-# CHILDES Processor
+# Corpus Phonemizers

+This repository contains scripts for converting a series of corpora to a unified IPA format, with marked word and utterance boundaries.

-Scripts for extracting files from [CHILDES](https://childes.talkbank.org/) and processing them.
-The `/childes` folder contains example corpora downloaded from CHILDES and the `processed` folder contains example age-ordered child and adult utterances extracted from these corpora.
+The `childes_processor.py` script allows for extracing files from [CHILDES](https://childes.talkbank.org/) and processing them.
+The `/childes` folder contains example corpora downloaded, processed and phonemized from CHILDES.
+The `/childes/CHILDES-dataset` folder is a repository hosted on Huggingface containing the dataset in an easily loadable format.

-There is also a script for extracting and phonemizing [Audio BNC](http://www.phon.ox.ac.uk/AudioBNC).
+The `bnc_processor.py` script extracts and phonemizes [Audio BNC](http://www.phon.ox.ac.uk/AudioBNC).
 Running this script will convert the Audio BNC phonemic transcriptions to IPA and split the transcriptions into utterances by aligning with the associated orthographic transcriptions.
+The `/bnc` folder contains example downloaded corpora.
+The `/bnc/BNC-dataset` folder is a repository hosted on Huggingface containing the dataset in an easily loadable format.

 ## Installation